This post may contain affiliate links. Please read our disclosure policy.

 Chef Lindsey’s Recipe Tip

-Allow to cool on the sheet pan completely before frosting or enjoying.
-Ideally the cooling allows the crumb to set, but I am not a baking tyrant and I won’t even give a second glance if one or two disappears before cooling!
+Ideally, cooling after baking allows the crumb to set.
+But I am not a baking tyrant, and I won’t even give a second glance if one or two disappears before cooling!
 Taste testing is the cook’s prerogative.

 Frequently Asked Questions